 On Group Work

 “Group work can be annoying when I get partnered up with people that are hard to work with!”
 We have all been put in positions where we were challenged to work with the individuals we were selected to work with.
-As teachers we may be on instructional teams with members that challenge us on a daily basis.
 Part of our work as human beings is interacting appropriately with others even when we don’t see eye to eye.

 As teachers, we need to be deliberate and thoughtful when we place our students into groups in order to complete a task.
 When implementing group work we should consider the following: 1) Do the students know how to delegate the different tasks among group members?
 2)Is this a task that can be completed most effectively and efficiently within a group?
 3) Are students grouped in a thoughtful way that will enhance their work and productivity?
 4) Is the end product best suited for a group?